 ATLAS will utilize a mixed-method approach to ensure it captures as much quality information as possible, given the fragmentation of the addiction treatment system.
 Importantly, it will examine treatment facilities offering treatment for any substance use disorder, not just those who offer treatment for opioid use disorder.
 Some of the measures included in ATLAS are specific to opioid use disorder and these will be marked as such.

 - This project was implemented in six states during the first phase, and will continue to be expanded nationally.
-These first six states are: Delaware, Louisiana, Massachusetts, New York, and West Virginia.
+These first six states are: Delaware, Louisiana, Massachusetts, New York, North Carolina, and West Virginia.
 These states were selected based on numerous criteria, including likelihood of ensuring the success of phase 1 of ATLAS and demonstrated potential to scale ATLAS after phase 1.
-We are proud to work with dedicated state agency partners in each of our pilot states.

 - During this first phase of the project, ATLAS will be free to all users.

-- We are working closely with all addiction treatment stakeholders, including providers, patient advocates, and payers in all of our pilot states to ensure a successful and collaborative implementation.
+- Shatterproof is working closely with all addiction treatment stakeholders, including providers, patient advocates, and payers in all of our pilot states to ensure a successful and collaborative implementation.